traines-source/transport-network-animator/README.md

 There is always one second reserved for zooming at the beginning of each instant, which can currently only be configured in code.
 Only after that second will the animation of elements for that instant start.
 Zoom can be disabled altogether by removing the `zoomable` group.

 ### Trains (Beta)
-Trains can be animated on previously defined lines (see the example here: [trains.svg](https://github.com/traines-source/transport-network-animator/blame/master/examples/trains.svg)).
+Trains can be animated on previously defined lines (see example [trains.svg](https://github.com/traines-source/transport-network-animator/blame/master/examples/trains.svg)).
 They are just paths that are moved along other paths.
 A `path` that is supposed to represent a train must have the `data-train` attribute, referencing the line name defined previously on which the train is supposed to run.
 In the `data-stops` attribute, a list of stations of this line at which the train is supposed to stop must be given, including the departure and arrival times, e.g. `Berlin +11+50 Hannover +56+120 Frankfurt`, meaning the train needs 39 minutes between Berlin and Hannover and stops at Hannover for 6 minutes, arriving in Frankfurt after another 64 minutes.
 The time is given in seconds relative to the `data-from` instant.
 This makes it easy to animate the trains according to a real timetable if one second in the animation corresponds to one minute in reality.
 Pluses (`+`) are mandatory, minuses (`-`) can be used instead to let the train start from the origin before the `data-from` instant.

 The number of train segments can be specified using the `data-length` attribute (default: 2).
 The styling of the train should be done entirely using CSS, where SVG's `marker-start`, `marker-mid` and `marker-end` come in handy (see example).